lnsayer/my-website/_posts/titanic_machine_learning_project.md

  - Another option for imputing the age would have been to set the missing values as 0.
 It might have been the case that passengers had a missing age *because* they had died and their records were not kept.
 Setting the missing values as 0 might have been able to capture this.
 Further work could explore the effect of this.

-- For the deck code we decided to keep the missing values as a new column because like age the missing values might have been caused a passenger dying.
+- For the deck code we decided to keep the missing values as a new column because like age the missing values might have been caused by a passenger dying.
 We will see how this column turned out to be important in the models' feature importances.
 - Since there is only one missing feature from the Fare column we imputed this with the median.
 - We decided to one-hot encode the Pclass column but in fact this was unnecessary and only made the dataframe more sparse.
 We could have kept this in its original form.